mr152here/hexegg/docs/MANUAL.md

 *bookmark \<bookmark_index\>*
 *b \<bookmark_index\>*
-> store the current file or cursor position in the boomark register under the *bookmark_index* number.
-You can go to the stored location with *goto* command or by pressing that index number.
+> store the current position in the boomark register under the *bookmark_index* number.
+You can go to the stored location with *goto* command or by pressing that index number key (0,1,2,..).

 *findallbookmarks*
 *fab*
 > show all bookmarks and their indexes in the location bar.
-You can navigate through them using standard '[',']' keys.

 *findallpatches*
 *fap*